Pb314314/Kuiperinfer/README.md

-## Kuiperinfer : a inference framework for learners
+## Kuiperinfer : an inference framework for learners

 ## Environment Setting